Financial Aid Glossary

 Full Time – A student enrolled in 12 or more units in one semester.

-Grace Period – A set period of time after graduation, leave school to drop below half-time (6 units) enrollment before the student must begin repayment on the loan.
+Grace Period – A set period of time after graduation, leaving school, or dropping below half-time (6 units) enrollment before the student must begin repayment on the loan.

 General Educational Development (GED) certificate – A certificate that a student receives if he/she/they passed a specific, approved high school equivalency test.
 Students with a GED certificate are eligible to receive federal student aid.